One of ECCBC’s main goals is improving the quality of child care and preschool services in Boulder County.

 - Workforce Qualifications and Professional Development – Well-trained, responsive and effective teachers are essential to a high-quality early education program.

-- Learning Environment – Children have toys and activities to teach them new skills.
-The setting is clean.
+- Learning Environment – Children have materials and activities to teach them new skills.
+The setting is clean and organized for optimal learning.

 - Family Engagement and Relationships – Parents and providers are partners in the child’s early learning and care.